SebSept/fop_example_module/README.md

 ### php-stan

-[phpstan](https://phpstan.org/) _finds bugs in your code without writing tests._ It follows rules defines by Prestashop and use a bootstrap file provided by [prestashop/php-dev-tools](https://github.com/prestashop/php-dev-tools).
+[phpstan](https://phpstan.org/) _finds bugs in your code without writing tests._

+This integration follows rules defines by Prestashop and use a bootstrap file provided by [prestashop/php-dev-tools](https://github.com/prestashop/php-dev-tools).

 > This command is triggered by `composer run check`.
 > You don't need to trigger it separately.